szabgab/dancer-spa-book-source/manuscript/css.md

 CSS - Cascading Style Sheets - is used to make it look good.
 CSS is used to set sizes, colors, relative location of some items on an HTML page.

 In CSS we can create rules that will impact specific elements on the page.
 In order to address the elements CSS provides a way to address them.
 It is usually called "CSS Selectors".
-The same method can be used in other technologis as well.
+The same method can be used in other technologies as well.
 For example most of the JavaScript libraries such as jQuery, will use the same technique to address elements on a page.

 ## How to use CSS?